Impact of the COVID-19 pandemic on education: Early childhood education

-Primary
+Primary (or Elementary) Education

 Primary or elementary education typically consists of the first four to seven years of formal education.
 Kindergarten is the first time children participate in formal education.
 Based on a comparison of longitudinal literacy data in kindergarten-aged students during a spring semester of schooling versus during summer vacation, one study predicted that COVID-19 school closures would slow the rate of literacy ability gain by 66% in kindergarten children in the absence of mitigating alternative educational strategies.
 The study estimates that over an 8-month period from 1 January to 1 September 2020, assuming school closures from 16 March to 1 September 2020 (and taking into account the summer vacation that would have still normally taken place during that time), that these kindergarten children would have gained 31% less literacy ability on average than if school closures had not occurred.
 In the United States, there was a 6% decrease in kindergarten enrollment rates for the 2019 - 2020 school year for those aged five, dropping from 91% to 84%.

-Secondary

-Secondary education is in most countries the phase in the education continuum responsible for the development of the young during their adolescence, the most rapid phase of their physical, mental and emotional growth.
-However, according to many researchers, secondary education students have lost the structure they need in order to thrive in the secondary environment.
-Instead, students struggle with self-sufficiency and are at risk of falling behind due to distractors in their home and online.
-The social-emotional wellbeing of secondary students is also of concern with a recent survey citing that 80% of students have experienced some negative impact to their mental health due to the pandemic.
-20% say their mental health has significantly worsened.
-The Center for Disease Control (CDC) suggests that students should get plenty of rest, exercise regularly, and eat well-balanced meals in order to assist in coping with the mental stressors of the pandemic.

-In the United States, standardized tests for college admissions that are taken near the end of secondary education, such as the SAT and ACT, have adapted to administer in person exams at lower capacity and obeying precautionary measures.
-Online proctoring has also been explored as a method of making the test more accessible.
-An online edition of the TOEFL exam is now available for students to take at home.
-Additionally, many colleges and universities have moved away from requiring standardized tests for admissions, or making the requirement optional.